Key inflation measure slows slightly, but remains uncomfortably high - KTVZ

 When stripping out volatile food and energy, the so-called core PPI posted an 8.3% gain over the course of the last 12 months, compared to the revised 8.6% rise in that reading for April.

-A one-month increase of 8.4% in wholesale gasoline prices in May resulted in a 66.2% rise in gasoline over the year.
+Another sign of improvement was a month-to-month rise of just 0.4% in wholesale prices for cars and trucks, after a 1% rise on that basis in April.
+But automakers, whose production had been limited by a computer chip shortage, are finally getting production back to pre-pandemic levels, said Ian Shepherdson, chief economist for Pantheon Macroeconomics.

-The good news for consumers is that wholesale food prices showed no month-over-month increase, despite rising retail prices for those goods.
+“On a month-over-month basis, we see encouraging signs at the margin,” said Shepherdson.

-The report comes after Friday’s Consumer Price Index, which showed the fastest pace of price hikes for consumers in more than 40 years.
-These reports likely put further pressure on the Federal Reserve to raise interest rates more aggressively in order to battle inflationary pressures.
+Tuesday’s PPI report comes after the latest Consumer Price Index report, which showed the fastest pace of price hikes for consumers in more than 40 years.
+Together, these reports likely put further pressure on the Federal Reserve to raise interest rates more aggressively in order to battle inflationary pressures.

 The central bank hiked its benchmark interest rate by half a percentage point in May for the first time since 2000.
 It begins a two-day monetary policymaking meeting Tuesday, and could announce a three-quarter-percentage-point hike at the conclusion of its meeting on Wednesday.
 That would be the biggest jump in that key interest rate since 1994.